victoire-dnzt/awng-tutorial-victoire-denizot/README.md

 (venv) $
 ```

-## Do the Django official tutorial
+## Do the Django official tutorial in VS Code

+Open the `/path/to/project` folder in VS Code (menu File > Open Folder...).
+Then
-Open [Django's Getting Started
+open [Django's Getting Started
 documentation](https://docs.djangoproject.com/en/4.1/intro/) and do the seven
 parts of the **Writing your first Django app** tutorial.